 (a) the merits of providing grant support to the activity set out in the application.

-(b) the need for financial support
+(b) the need for financial support.

 (c) previous funding provided to the company.

-(d) potential for employment and sales growth
+(d) potential for employment and international sales growth.

 Receipt of other grants from Enterprise Ireland may impact on your eligibility for support under this initiative.

 |Salaries and Overheads|